Zenduty/docs/docs/Slack.md

 Slack is a popular workplace messaging platform, designed to get tools, people and context together so teams can troubleshoot faster.
 The Zenduty Incident Management platform fetches alerts from your monitoring apps, creates and assigns incidents based on schedules and escalation policies and intimates engineers on call.
 When these two applications come together, the result is a fast, stress-free incident-resolution process.

+IMPORTANT - This setup is for sending incident updates to the user's direct message(DM) from the @Zenduty Slack bot.
+To send incident updates to a Chal channel, check out the Slack - Incident Command System outgoing integration.

 ## How to Set-Up a Slack Integration for Zenduty:

 There are two ways to receive Slack notifications from Zenduty